The History of Milk Caps, Menko, and POGs

 Bottle Cap, Wilbert L. Smith, January 3, 1922

 Milk cover games resemble the Japanese game of kamimenko (紙めんこ).
 Kami means "paper" and menko means "small face."
-The origins are traced back to anaichi, a throwing game played during the Edo period.
+The origins are traced back to anaichi, a coin throwing game played during the Edo period.
 Doromenko and Keshi-men made of molded clay were popular before the introduction of stamped lead namari menko.

 Paper menko appeared as shōya-ken and kitsune-ken (狐拳) card games produced during the late Edo period.
 The ken games are variations of "rock, paper, scissors" known as kitsune (fox), ryōshi (hunter), and shōya (headman).
 In 1828, botanist Philipp Franz von Siebold returned from Japan with shōya-ken painted on wooden cards.
 Early Meiji era examples are painted on layered washi paper.